 Transactional emails are usually sent when a customer has placed an order like shipping confirmation emails and order confirmation emails.
-But they could also include reminders for abandoned cart checkouts, lost password requests among many others.
+But they could also include reminders for abandoned cart checkouts, lost password requests, or suggestions for future purchases.

 For example, Costco’s order confirmation email has product recommendations that are based on top categories.
 It’s nothing special, but it can drive repeat purchases.

 Another tip is to send personalized product recommendations based on a consumer’s purchase history or behavior.
 This way, you’ll be upselling products that customers will likely be interested in.
 For example, Amazon’s order confirmation email includes recommendations based on a customer’s past purchase.

 Adding personalized product recommendations in your transactional emails make a lot of sense because they have high open rates.
 In fact, transactional emails have open rates that are 3x to 4x higher than the regular marketing email.
 That’s because customers often check transactional emails to confirm the success of their transactions.

 Another type of transactional email you can use is the feedback email which is sent a few days or weeks after the customer has received or used the product.
 Why are product reviews important to your retail store?
 Reviews determine whether people will buy your product.
 Additionally, while writing reviews don’t directly lead to repeat purchases, they’re pretty effective at getting other customers to buy a product.

 Numerous studies consistently found that star ratings and reviews have a big impact on sales.
 In fact, BrightLocal found that 44% prefer products with reviews within the past month and Reevo found that reviews can result in an 18% increase in sales.